Haivision/srt/docs/API-functions.md

 ```
 enum SRT_REJECT_REASON srt_getrejectreason(SRTSOCKET sock);
 ```
+This function provides a more detailed reason for the failed connection attempt.

-This function shall be called after a connecting function (such as `srt_connect`) has returned an error, the code for which is `SRT_ECONNREJ`.
-If `SRTO_RCVSYN` has been set on the socket used for the connection, the function shall also be called when the `SRT_EPOLL_ERR` event is set for this socket.
-This function provides a more detailed reason for the rejection.
+It shall be called after a connecting function (such as `srt_connect`) has returned an error, the code for which is `SRT_ECONNREJ`.
+If `SRTO_RCVSYN` has been set on the socket used for the connection, the function should also be called when the `SRT_EPOLL_ERR` event is set for this socket.
 It returns a numeric code, which can be translated into a message by `srt_rejectreason_str`.
 The following codes are currently reported:

 #### SRT_REJ_UNKNOWN